 Many people are unaware of the energy consumption of the regular electronic appliances we use at home.
 Certain appliances like the refrigerator, work 24×7 and may consume a lot of energy.

 So finding alternatives that not only reduce the energy intake but also fulfil its work properly becomes important.
-In such cases, it is beneficial to have energy star rated appliances that are energy-efficient.
+In such cases, it is beneficial to have rated appliances that are energy-efficient.
 With enormous marketing information bombarding us, it is difficult to narrow down on a more sustainable choice.

 Consider Smart Insulation And Ventilation